 The demographics of your target market may help you choose a name for your company, a marketing approach, and the meals you serve.

-You may perform research on your own by going into the community and asking/observing what people need, or you can conduct research with local business bureaus to determine where there could be a demand in your neighbourhood.
+You may perform research on your own by going into the community and asking/observing what people need, or you can conduct research with local business bureaus to determine where there could be a demand in your neighborhood.

 3. Create a menu and services for food delivery.